BALL@UT Team Members

 Madison Schletzer

-I am a junior here at the University of Tennessee- Knoxville with a major in Honors’ concentration in Psychology and a minor in Neuroscience.
-After graduating with my B.A. in Psychology, I strive to earn my PhD in Pediatric Clinical Neuropsychology in hopes of working with children with neurodevelopmental disorders and learning disabilities in a clinical setting.
-I have been in the lab for 2 years and I have gained rich knowledge on early childhood trauma and neurodevelopmental abnormalities for children with trauma, and thus far, this lab has significantly expanded my understanding of how to conduct research in a clinical setting.
-In my free time, I adore playing with my English bulldog, Betty, watching random Ted Talks, working at a local hometown bakery, and drinking iced coffee.
+I am a senior here at the University of Tennessee- Knoxville with a major in Honors’ concentration in Psychology and a minor in Neuroscience.
+After graduating with my B.A. in Psychology, I want to pursue my graduate degree in Pediatric Occupational Therapy in hopes of working with children with special needs in a clinical setting.
+I have been in the lab for 3 years, and through this experience, I have worked with an afterschool program in an underserved community in Knoxville.
+My passion for child success stemmed from working with these children, and sparked my interest in especially those with special needs.
+In my free time, I adore playing with my English bulldog, Betty, collecting candles, and drinking iced coffee.

-I am a junior here at the University of Tennessee- Knoxville with a major in Honors’ concentration in Psychology and a minor in Neuroscience.
-After graduating with my B.A. in Psychology, I strive to earn my PhD in Pediatric Clinical Neuropsychology in hopes of working with children with neurodevelopmental disorders and learning disabilities in a clinical setting.
-I have been in the lab for 2 years and I have gained rich knowledge on early childhood trauma and neurodevelopmental abnormalities for children with trauma, and thus far, this lab has significantly expanded my understanding of how to conduct research in a clinical setting.
-In my free time, I adore playing with my English bulldog, Betty, watching random Ted Talks, working at a local hometown bakery, and drinking iced coffee.
+I am a senior here at the University of Tennessee- Knoxville with a major in Honors’ concentration in Psychology and a minor in Neuroscience.
+After graduating with my B.A. in Psychology, I want to pursue my graduate degree in Pediatric Occupational Therapy in hopes of working with children with special needs in a clinical setting.
+I have been in the lab for 3 years, and through this experience, I have worked with an afterschool program in an underserved community in Knoxville.
+My passion for child success stemmed from working with these children, and sparked my interest in especially those with special needs.
+In my free time, I adore playing with my English bulldog, Betty, collecting candles, and drinking iced coffee.

 Olivia Upchurch

-I am a junior majoring in psychology and minoring in child and family studies.
-This is my second year in the lab!
+I am a senior majoring in psychology and minoring in child and family studies.
+This is my third year in the lab!
 My favorite part of the BALL lab is getting to work with the children in Shora.
 I especially love helping the scholars practice relaxation strategies such as progressive muscle relaxation.
 Through the lab I have been able to gain many valuable skills such as presenting a poster at EURēCA, learning how to score intake assessments, and researching for a meta-analysis.
 On campus, I am involved in the psychology honors society, intramurals, and a campus ministry.
 My current career goal is to attend a clinical mental health master’s program and then work as a licensed professional counselor specializing in family counseling.
 In my free time I enjoy hiking, watercoloring, and exploring Knoxville’s many great coffee shops!

-I am a junior majoring in psychology and minoring in child and family studies.
-This is my second year in the lab!
+I am a senior majoring in psychology and minoring in child and family studies.
+This is my third year in the lab!
 My favorite part of the BALL lab is getting to work with the children in Shora.
 I especially love helping the scholars practice relaxation strategies such as progressive muscle relaxation.
 Through the lab I have been able to gain many valuable skills such as presenting a poster at EURēCA, learning how to score intake assessments, and researching for a meta-analysis.
 On campus, I am involved in the psychology honors society, intramurals, and a campus ministry.
 My current career goal is to attend a clinical mental health master’s program and then work as a licensed professional counselor specializing in family counseling.
 In my free time I enjoy hiking, watercoloring, and exploring Knoxville’s many great coffee shops!

 Brendan LeStrange

-I’m a freshman at UTK currently majoring in philosophy with a concentration in science and medicine.
+I’m a sophomore at UTK currently majoring in philosophy with a concentration in science and medicine.
 I recently joined BALL lab to learn about the brain and people in a much deeper way.
 I love understanding and empathizing with others.
 I think I’ve found the perfect lab this as I find myself getting invested in the WHY behind behavior.
 Lucky for me there are many likeminded folks here at the lab and I get to discuss my interests with them.
 After college I currently plan to go to medical school and study psychiatry or neurology as most my interests revolve around how the mind works.
 In my free time I love working out, laughing with my friends, and exploring different hobbies or habits.

-I’m a freshman at UTK currently majoring in philosophy with a concentration in science and medicine.
+I’m a sophomore at UTK currently majoring in philosophy with a concentration in science and medicine.
 I recently joined BALL lab to learn about the brain and people in a much deeper way.
 I love understanding and empathizing with others.
 I think I’ve found the perfect lab this as I find myself getting invested in the WHY behind behavior.
 Lucky for me there are many likeminded folks here at the lab and I get to discuss my interests with them.
 After college I currently plan to go to medical school and study psychiatry or neurology as most my interests revolve around how the mind works.
 In my free time I love working out, laughing with my friends, and exploring different hobbies or habits.

 Interested in joining our research team?